 The Lake Erie Arboretum at Frontier Park (LEAF) also offers several activities for families.
 This includes the Little Leaves program for kids 5 and under, which is full of art, movement and stories.
 While the programs weren’t available at the time of our visit to Frontier Park, we’d love to spend more time at LEAF on a future visit to Erie!

 - Address: 1501 West 6th St., Erie, PA

 Kid-Friendly Places to Eat in Erie, PA

 One of my favorite things about Erie is being able to eat near the water almost everywhere you go.
 We opted for super casual and convenient restaurants on our Erie weekend trip.
 As part of that, we had a chance to check out a few of the best family-friendly restaurants in Erie.

 Sara’s Restaurant in Erie

 If you’re going to try just one restaurant in Erie, Sara’s should be it.
-Sara’s first opened in 1980 as an ice cream shop.
+Sara’s in Erie has been one of the best restaurants in Erie, PA since it first opened in 1980 as an ice cream shop.
 Sara’s has counter service with a limited menu of casual fast options.
 It’s known for the original Smith hot dogs, and the curly fries were our family’s favorite.
 In addition to traditional burgers and fries, Sara’s also offers salads and turkey burgers.
 (I had the turkey burger and it was yummy!)